Ossy Prestige: Charity

-Constituency Projects
+Constituency projects

 As part of his 2016 constituency project, Hon.
 Prestige distributed "keke-napepe", motor cycles, electricity generating sets, grinding machines, sewing machines, hairdressing dryers etc. to the people of his Federal Constituency.

 In 2017, Hon.
 Ossy Prestige and the Federal Government National Directorate of Employment gave the unemployed young men and women from his Federal Constituency of Aba North and South skills acquisition training to create employment for themselves and others.

 The two phase training was on Catering/Confectionery, Cosmetology and Basic Business Training (BBT) otherwise known as Entrepreneurship.

 Personal life

-Prestige was married to Rotary Ann Precious and the union was blessed with five children.
+Prestige was married to Rotary Ann Precious and they had five children.
 He was a Christian and member of the Presbyterian Church denomination.